pecuniam1/FinalProject/README.md

 # FinalProject
-This is my final project.
+This is my final project for my class on Design Patterns.
+It is a Graduate-level course at Lewis University in Romeoville, IL.
+This is a mock register for a restaurant.
+It includes unit testing.
 The entry point is Main.java

 ### [Click here for the github page](https://github.com/pecuniam1/FinalProject)